 Eleven of these blessed Imams came to power and proceeded with their Divinely assigned task.
-All of th
+All of them met with the same fate assassination.
 The last of them, Imam Mahdi, through Allah's most high grace, has been given a long life to manage the affairs of the ummah in occultation until Allah calls him forward to achieve the task for which he was created - to bring justice to a world filled with injustice and to bring mankind to its final stage.